sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/index.rst

 With its build infrastructure, you can create your own, custom images, if you need more than the default versions currently published:

-* Immutable Edge Microvisor Toolkit for Intel® Core™ and Xeon®
+- Immutable Edge Microvisor Toolkit for Intel® Core™ and Xeon®.
-* Immutable Edge Microvisor Toolkit with real time extensions for Intel® Core™ and Xeon®
+- Immutable Edge Microvisor Toolkit with real time extensions for Intel® Core™ and Xeon®.
-* ISO Edge Microvisor Toolkit installer for standalone edge nodes Intel® Core™ and Xeon® platforms
+- ISO Edge Microvisor Toolkit installer for standalone edge nodes Intel® Core™ and Xeon® platforms.
-* ISO Edge Microvisor Toolkit installer for developers for Intel® Core™ and Xeon® platforms
+- ISO Edge Microvisor Toolkit installer for developers for Intel® Core™ and Xeon® platforms.

 Why Use Edge Microvisor Toolkit